Head-twitch response: Non-psychedelics inducing head twitches

 The HTR can be non-specific and can have false positives, with head twitches also produced by some drugs that do not act through serotonin 5-HT_{2} receptors.
 Examples of these agents include NMDA receptor antagonists like phencyclidine (PCP), certain benzodiazepines and Z-drugs like estazolam, triazolam, and zopiclone, α_{2}-adrenergic receptor antagonists like yohimbine, muscarinic acetylcholine receptor antagonists like atropine and scopolamine, serotonin 5-HT_{1A} receptor antagonists like WAY-100635 and UH-301, and CB_{1} receptor antagonists like rimonabant.
 In the cases of benzodiazepines, rimonabant, and serotonin 5-HT_{1A} receptor antagonists however, this effect appeared to be mediated by indirect or direct activation of serotonin 5-HT_{2A} receptors.
+Acute lithium administration induces the HTR via increased serotonin release in rodents, whereas chronic administration blunts head twitches in response to psychedelics.
 A number of other drugs, including the acetylcholine receptor agonist carbachol, opioids, and thyrotropin-releasing hormone (TRH) among others, have also been reported to induce the HTR.

 Drugs such as the serotonin precursors tryptophan and 5-hydroxytryptophan (5-HTP), serotonin releasing agents (SRAs) like fenfluramine and para-chloroamphetamine (PCA), and other agents like 1-methylpsilocin and 3,4-dimethoxyphenethylamine (DMPEA) stimulate serotonin receptors and can produce head twitches, but are not known to be hallucinogenic in humans.
 However, at least in the case of 5-HTP, this could be just be due to the very high doses required.
 It is notable in this regard that hallucinations are reported in a subset of cases of serotonin syndrome, although it is unclear at the present time whether these hallucinations are psychedelic in nature or are of a different etiology.
 While the SRA and mixed entactogen and psychedelic MDA likewise induces the HTR, findings are mixed and conflicting for the SRA and less hallucinogenic MDMA.
 The SRA dexfenfluramine produces wet dog shakes in rats, whereas the serotonin reuptake inhibitor fluoxetine has little or no effect on wet dog shakes.
 Amphetamine as well as para-hydroxyamphetamine (given intracerebroventricularly) can also elicit the HTR at sufficiently high doses.

 The preceding findings collectively suggest that while the HTR can be a useful indicator as to whether a compound is likely to display hallucinogenic activity in humans, the induction of the HTR does not necessarily mean that a compound will be hallucinogenic.
 In relation to this, caution should be exercised when interpreting such results.